 An alternative approach for mitigating vulnerabilities is to use formal verification.
 Formal verification tools are based on formal operational semantics and offer robust verification guarantees.
 They enable the formal specification and verification of attributes and can discover both typical and atypical vulnerabilities that could lead to a security property violation.
 Among the existing verification tools there are three common categories of techniques: theorem proving, symbolic execution, and model checking [8], [9].
-Solidity [10] is a popular programming language for writing smart contracts.
-However, it contains significant design flaws that have lead to numerous exploits [11].
+Theorem proving tools encode the model and requirements in formal mathematical semantics and use a theorem prover to determine whether or not the requirements hold in the model (i.e., [10]-[14]).
+Symbolic execution represents program variables as symbols to compute all feasible execution paths, which are checked for the vulnerabilities or desired program properties (i.e. [15]-[22]).
+Finally, model checking represents the smart contract as a finite-state transition model and represents properties as propositions about the model.
+A combination of state-space search and satisfiability solvers are used to verify the requirements (i.e., [23]-[26]).

+Solidity [27] is a popular programming language for writing smart contracts.
+Its success is mostly due to the thriving Ethereum ecosystem and its familiar JavaScript-based syntax, which made it approachable for a large number of developers.
+However, the language also includes new constructs, such as delegatecall and fallback functions, to support blockchain transactions.
+Due to the lack of developer awareness of the semantics behind these constructs, numerous exploits have emerged [28].
 These vulnerabilities pose a critical problem as they can result in significant financial loss.
-Even with existing verification tools, Solidity smart contracts often contain known and preventable vulnerabilities.
+Even with existing verification tools, smart contracts still often contain known and preventable vulnerabilities.
 As a result, some research effort is focused on tackling this problem at its root by creating new smart contract languages that prevent these common vulnerabilities by design.

-Move [12] is a smart contract language developed by Diem (formerly known as Libra) [13] designed to ensure security and verifiability while retaining coding flexibility.
+Move [29] is a smart contract language developed by Diem (formerly known as Libra) [30], [31] designed to ensure security and verifiability while retaining code flexibility.
 It introduces the novel resource type with the goal of addressing the scarcity and access control issues inherent in representing digital assets on a blockchain.
-Additionally, Move incorporates a bytecode verifier [14] for static analysis to catch common vulnerabilities, as well as a theorem proving formal verification tool called the move-prover [15] for more complex vulnerabilities.
-Diem, 0L [16], Starcoin [17], Sui [18], and Aptos [19] blockchains are now officially supported by Move.
+Additionally, Move incorporates a bytecode verifier [32] for static analysis to catch common vulnerabilities, as well as a theorem proving formal verification tool called the move-prover [33] for more complex vulnerabilities.
+The verification specification is expressed in the same style as the coding logic, allowing for state checks before and after each function is executed.
+Diem, 0L [34], Starcoin [35], Sui [36], and Aptos [37] blockchains are now officially supported by Move.

 Currently, the bytecode verifier and move-prover can only verify local properties that are contained within a single Move function.
 However, some properties are global in nature, and occur as the result of many function executions.
 This demonstrates a need for additional verification tools.
-Notably, VeriSolid's correct-by-design model checking framework has shown success in prior work [20], [21] for verifying global properties in Solidity.
+Notably, VeriSolid's correct-by-design model checking framework has shown success in prior work [23], [38] for verifying global properties in Solidity.